-SERVICES Agencies must check established sources (See Section 2.1) prior to contracting. < \$50,000 Agency Level Decision (3 documented bids highly recommended) => \$50,000.000 and All Sole Source Service procurements in excess of \$50,000 must be Deviation (Sole reviewed and approved by AS Materiel, SPB.
-Agencies must use Source) the Deviation from Contractual Services Process.
-Deviation from Contractual Service Form and Deviation PowerPoint => \$50.000.00 Procurements greater than \$50.000 can be bid out by the Agency or SPB, but must be bid in the manner described by AS Materiel, SPB.
+SERVICES Agencies must check established sources (See Section 2.1) prior to contracting. ≤ \$50,000 Agency Level Decision (3 documented bids highly recommended) (Policy) \$50,000.000 and Deviation (Sole Source) All Sole Source Service procurements in excess of \$50,000 must be reviewed and approved by AS Materiel, SPB.
+Agencies must use the Deviation from Contractual Services Process.
+Deviation from Contractual Service Form and (Statute 73-507(1)(a) Deviation PowerPoint \$50.000.00 Procurements greater than \$50.000 can be bid out by the Agency or SPB, but must be bid in the manner described by (Statute 73-504(2) AS Materiel, SPB State of Nebraska Procurement Manual.
 Any changes from original documents to contract must be reviewed by SPB prior to contract signing.